michmattera/HerBody/README.md

 #### Messages

 The developer decided to use Django. messages, adding just a small timeout javascript function to set a timer for the message to fade alone.
-The color were the default color from django:
+The color was the default color from Django:
 - Green = Correct
 - Red = Error
 - Yellow = Warning

-Almost all templates page have implemented the messages .
+Almost all templates page have implemented the messages.
-Developer decided to insert messages loop in includes folder inside the template and then include them in the templates directly.
+Developer decided to insert a messages loop in the includes folder inside the template and then include them in the templates directly.

  <details>
 <summary>Messages functionality</summary>